oceanprotocol/ocean.py/README.md

 -   [Learn about off-chain services](READMEs/services.md) - Ocean Provider for data services, Aquarius metadata store
 -   [Learn about wallets](READMEs/wallets.md) - on generating, storing, and accessing private keys
 -   [Get an overview of ocean.py](READMEs/overview.md) - key modules and functions

-### Marketplace flow

-[Create a marketplace and sell data](READMEs/marketplace\-flow.md) - batteries-included flow including using off-chain services for metadata and consuming datasets.

 ## 🦑 Development